ursgol/ursgol/README.md

 <h2>Hey there,</h2>
-<h4> Aspiring Software Developer✨, Tech Blogger with Bachelor Science of Mathematics✨ striving to make the world a more unified and connected place who loves to build web applications. </h4>
+<h4> Aspiring Software Developer✨ with Bachelor Science of Mathematics✨ striving to make the world a more unified and connected place who loves to build amazing websites and web applications. </h4>

 - 🌱 I’m currently learning JS :)